srbob000/Artificial-Intelligence/README.md

 The Missionary and Cannibals compares two algorithms to see which is the better algorithm.
 Breadth-First search is compared against Depth-Limited search and in this problem, DLS is faster than BFS.

+The 8 puzzle uses iterative deepening and the A* search to compare which is the faster algorithm.